Dipu-Chowdhury/FancyTip/README.md

 A challenge I faced while creating this project was understaing the Xcode framework and how the outlets were organized on the controller.
 When I deleted a previosuly made outlet, my whole code shut down and did not work.
 I spent a lot of time reviewing the systems framework to better understand how to erase outlets properly without running into issues with the rest of the code.

 Another challenge I faced was fully understanding and correctly implementing the UserDefaults functions.
-I was able to later do this by analyzing other professional coders work on their iOS apps and understand why implemented each line in their code.
+I was able to later do this by analyzing other professional coders work on their iOS apps and understand why they implemented each line of their code.
 Doing so gave me a better understanding of all the functions to create the project you see above.

 ## License